Beaune Bourgogne-franche-comte, France Travel Guide

 Structured courses or cellar visits.

-Experience traditional farm inns in the countryside.
+Experience traditional farm inns in a pastoral setting.
 These establishments serve meals crafted with ingredients sourced directly from its farm or neighboring producers.

-This offers a truly rustic and authentic culinary experiences experience.
+This offers a truly rustic and genuine culinary experiences experience.

 Enjoy meals at Michelin-starred restaurants located within vineyards.
 These places offer stunning views of the vines while you savor gourmet cuisine.